kanokkorn/watering_robot/README.md

 ### Watering

 The robot can navigate autonomously point-by-point by GPS receiver and data from the onboard computer.
-The GPS point also can be edit in GUI and send to the robot via MQTT protocol
+The GPS point also can be edit in GUI and send to the robot via MQTT protocol.

 ### Palm tree analysis

-Capture pictures of oil palm leaf and detect Oil palm fruits using computer vision and deep learning to determined quality of palm fruit and leaf to prevent disease.\
+Capture pictures of oil palm leaf and detect Oil palm fruits using computer vision and deep learning to determined quality of palm fruit and leaf to prevent disease.<br>
 Picture example 1:
  > <img src="images/tf_palm.jpg" width="600">
 Picture example 2: